3. The memory e.g. realization of the Eternal Mother is most evident

 never be able to achieve.
 Only the people themselves are.

-their position by revealing the feminine character of their religion.
-Nevertheless some
+revealing the feminine character of their religion.
+Nevertheless some brave hearts are

-most important Name among the other 99 Names attributed to Allah.
-The common translation
+among the other 99 Names attributed to Allah.
+The common translation is "Allah the

-is "Allah the Merciful e.g. the Mercy-Giver".
-Literally, however,
+Merciful e.g. the Mercy-Giver".
+Literally, however, "rahim" means

-"rahman" means "womb".
-This puts everything in the right perspective.
+tradition, that puts everything in the right perspective.
+Everybody agrees, that Allah

-Allah proves to be both the Source of Mercy as well as Mercy itself.
-The former is equal
+proves to be both the Source of Mercy as well as Mercy itself.
+The former is equal to the

-to the unmanifest formless Essence, while the latter symbolizes His (Her!)
-Being, His
+unmanifest formless Essence, while the latter symbolizes His (Her!)
+Being, His active,

-"part" can be called Masculine.
-It is emphasized by the word for Divine Essence:
+His (Her!) creative "part" can be called Masculine.
+It is emphasized by the word

-al-Dhat, which is also feminine.
-The similarity with our own position is striking.
-The
+for Divine Essence: al-Dhat, which is also feminine.
+The similarity with our own position

 * See a very important and inspiring website: http://www.crescentlife.com/spirituality/divine_feminine.htm